 When you buy a printer, you’re signing up to buy a lot more in the future.
 For one, you’ll also have to buy new ink cartridges every time the printer ink runs out.
 To make sure you don’t constantly have to rebuy ink cartridges, use these insider tricks to save ink when you print.

 One man sued Canon for not letting him use his multi-functional printer that wouldn’t scan when the printer ink was low.
 He’s seeking over $5 million in damages over the issue.
-He wouldn’t have had that problem if he would have used Kim’s favorite printer, which can also scan and copy.
+He wouldn’t have had that problem if he had used Kim’s favorite printer, which can also scan and copy.